wenqicao/hacking_notes/web.md

 SQL operators and functions:

 `UNION` - used to combine the result of two or more SELECT statements with same number of columns and similar data types (selects only distinct values by default - to allow duplicate values, use UNION ALL).
-`SUBSTRING(str, pos, len)` - returns a specified number of characters from a particular position of a given string.
+`SUBSTRING(str, pos, len)` - returns a specified number of characters from a particular position of a given string. str=string; pos=starting position; len=length in characters.
+`VERSION()` - returns a string that indicates the MySQL server version.

 MySQL delimiter: `#`
 SQL delimiter: `--`